How to Turn Images Into Videos With AI | Stratboost

 A product page video, TikTok ad, launch teaser and avatar clip need different motion.
 Match the prompt to the final use.

-5. Not saving versions
+5. Not creating variations

 For ecommerce, image-to-video is especially useful because product photos already exist.
-Instead of waiting for a new shoot, you can start creating motion from your current product assets.
+Instead of waiting for a new shoot, you can start creating motion from current product assets.

 A simple ecommerce workflow looks like this: